Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

       [root@daos-node ~]# ls
       config  credentials

-- If these files are not already present then create them and populate both files with the same contents of credentials and config file on cortx node(residing at ~/.aws/).
+   If these files are not already present then create them and populate both files with the same contents of credentials and config file on cortx node(residing at ~/.aws/).

-- cortx node might be having following contents as below.
+- cortx node might be having following contents in config and credentials files.

+   config file

       [root@cortx-node .aws]# cat config
       [default]